 When it comes to automated testing in banking, start at the very beginning.
 Scoping may not be the most glamorous part of automation testing, but it can be the most effective step in the process that sets your team up for success and avoids pitfalls closer to launch.

 The scoping phase is the first step in the testing development process where your team identifies your test objectives as well as the purpose of automated testing.
 Scoping uncovers testing evaluation standards, any required documentation and the stakeholders who need to be involved.
 By defining your goals early, your team can align the key players and resources needed in order to reach success at the end of the automated testing process.

 3. Strategize Effectiveness Within Restrictions

-The scoping process for automated testing in banking software always reveals the harsh reality of restrictions, be it a limitation of time, resources, cost or quality.
+The scoping process for automated software testing for banking applications always reveals the harsh reality of restrictions, be it a limitation of time, resources, cost, or quality.
 And it is important that your team strategizes how to achieve your objectives despite these constraints.